Want to learn the pouring technique in the privacy of your own home? Jen will come to you!

 You can use any type of convas, art panel, or wooden artist board that you like.
 When starting, I highly recommend starting small and having multiple sizes to choose from.

 This type of painting is very messy and you will need something to transport your wet art home with you.
 To do this, you can use a plastic-lined cardboard box, or tray.
 However, I find it much easier to use a plastic bin with a lid.
-There are many places to find them, but if you're short on time, here is a good sized one on Amazon.
+There are many places to find them (like Target), but if you're short on time, here is a good sized one on Amazon.

 Because this type of art is messy it's important to wear clothes that you don't mind getting paint on.
 It also helps to put something down to collect the excess paint that drips off your canvas.
 For this I often use advertising mailers or old newspapers.